Vaginal Infections Singapore

 A vaginal yeast infection or vaginal candidiasis is a common fungal infection that affects 3 out of 4 women at some point in their lives.
 It is usually caused by an imbalance of bacteria and yeast in the vagina, such as Candida albicans.
 A vaginal yeast infection is not considered a sexually transmitted infection though there’s an increased risk from the time of first regular sexual activity.
 Women who have four or more vaginal yeast infections in a year require longer treatment.

 Vaginal disorders that lead to the presence of lumps or that display by causing painful sexual intercourse, or abnormal bleeding between menstrual cycles may be due to other causes.
 Untreated sexually transmitted diseases, sexually transmitted infections or genital warts can also be the culprit.
 These symptoms may also be caused by cancer present in the vagina, cervix, or uterus.

 If you suspect that you might be experiencing any of these symptoms, please monitor the symptoms and consult a doctor.

 Most women experience mild discharge even between their periods.
 This may be a part of your normal hormonal changes throughout your cycle.
 However, it’s still important to determine the cause of any discharge that is excessive, persistent, or bloody that occurs at any time during your menstrual cycle.

-Am I at risk and should I be tested?
+Am I at risk for vaginal yeast infection and should I be tested?

-Regular screening is recommended to catch any areas of concern before it becomes a problem.
+Regular screening for vaginal yeast infections is recommended to catch any areas of concern before it becomes a problem.
 Do let your doctor know if any of the following applies to you:

 - Unusual symptoms with your vagina as mentioned above